 Pricing for the Workspace is determined based on workspace size and associated costs.
+Additionally, you can stop a workspace when it is not in use to reduce costs.
 Your Workspace will be invoiced monthly.
 Please contact your Data Republic account manager for more information.

 How do users access the Workspace?

-Users can access the workspace in their web browser by logging into Senate and navigating to the workspace tab in their project.
+Users can access the workspace in their web browser by logging into the Data Republic platform and navigating to the workspace tab in their project.